-We investigated the non-equilibrium behavior of these systems [P1-P4], in particular, the fundamental problem of how such systems transition from an excited state to equilibrium.
+We investigated the non-equilibrium behavior of quantum many-body systems [P1-P4], in particular, the fundamental problem of how such systems transition from an excited state to equilibrium.
 This happens through chaotic dynamics in the classical case, but is an active area of research in the quantum case.
-We showed that the transition proceeds through an intermediate, prethermalized, plateau for which a statistical theory applies - M. Kollar posed this as a problem for a summer project, during which I contributed the central analytical calculation [T1] to the highly cited paper [P3].
-With M. Rigol, I investigated collapse and revival oscillations and coherent expansions, as suggested for realizing matter-wave lasers [P2,P4].
+We showed that the transition proceeds through an intermediate, prethermalized, plateau for which we developed a statistical theory.
+I contributed the central analytical calculation [T1] to the highly cited paper [P3] during a summer lab project.
+With M. Kollar.

 During high school, I tried to gain a better understanding of how philosophical and political ideas stimulate change in society and culture.
 In my thesis, I investigated why J.-P. Sartre publicly supported the German terrorist group RAF upon his visit in Stammheim in 1974 [O1].
 For more context, see Der Spiegel (2013).